 Assignment extensions are normally only approved when students apply before the due date.

-You will need to supply supporting documentation about the difficulties you are facing and the Unit Chair may ask to see the work you have completed so far.
+The Unit Chair may ask you to supply supporting documentation about the difficulties you are facing, and evidence of the work you have completed so far.

 Note that work that is submitted late without an approved extension will be subject to a marking penalty, or may not be marked at all.